-Sociology of Culture (3) (S)
+Sociology of Culture (3) (D)

 [So 250] Using functional analysis, students will explore a variety of cultures and discuss what creates similarities and differences between cultures in components such as food production and consumption, relationship strategies, social control, religious practices and worldviews.
-Prerequisite: SOCI-1000.
+Suggested prerequisite: SOCI-1000.
 (PC, GP)